open-xml-templating/docxtemplater/docs/source/configuration.rst

 .. note::

-    If you don't use that functionality, you should disable it, because it is quite slow (the image decoding)
+    If you don't use that functionality, you should not enable it (you don't have to do anything), because the qrcode module is quite slow.

 .. warning::

     The qrCode functionality only works for PNG !
     They is no support for other file formats yet.
-    The main problem being that their is no decoder for other file formats in Node.js The library https://github.com/zhangyuanwei/node-images does support decoding for more file formats (gif, png, jpeg), but depends on 3 other none node dependencies.
+    The main problem being that their is no decoder for other file formats in Node.js.
+    The library https://github.com/zhangyuanwei/node-images does support decoding for more file formats (gif, png, jpeg), but depends on 3 other none node dependencies.

 .. warning::